 FINDING A JOB

-In the 21st century, getting a college or vocational degree is critical finding a job, succeeding at that job, and supporting a family.
+In the 21st century, getting a college or vocational degree is critical to finding a job, succeeding at that job, and supporting a family.

 By 2018, two thirds of all jobs in Maryland will require a post-secondary education.
 Montgomery County’s strong economy relies on a well-educated workforce.
 However, far too many motivated graduates from the Montgomery County Public Schools’ fastest growing demographic groups - low-income families and students of color - do not enroll, navigate the system, or graduate with a degree or certificate as compared to their more affluent peers.